Foresight Solar H1 2025 Earnings Call Transcript

 Ross Driver

-think we're saying that now as we are best part of nine nine months through the year, Joe.
-So it is what you're seeing in project actuals coming through does does involve a bit of a cash lag there at the time, but putting those snaps together, given those kind of out sort of six weeks ago.
-It still takes time for that to flow through the structure.
-And and just to sort of add to that, yeah, I do think 1.3 is still good.
-A major factor of this will be the roll off of those higher higher power prices.
+Yeah, and I think we're saying that now as we are best part of nine months through the year, Joe, so it is what you're seeing in project actuals coming through does involve a bit of a cash lag there at the time that we're putting those P&Ls together, getting those turned out, so six weeks ago, it still takes time for that to flow through the structure, and just to sort of add to that, yeah, I do think 1.3 is still good.
+A major factor of this will be the roll-off of those higher power prices.
+You can see it on the average power prices if you go to that slide as well.

 Ross Driver